DXCommander/HamChat/README.md

 **HamChat** is a no-setup, LAN-based sticky-note-style chat application for quick internal messaging.
 Runs with no server, no config — just fire up and chat!
+Designed and tested by Callum M0MCX and Python code by ChatGPT

 ---